Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Lorenz-gauge field equations and their retarded solution for a circular orbit

 where $\mathring{\square} = \mathring{\nabla}_\mu\mathring{\nabla}^\mu$ and $\mathring{R}$ is the Riemann tensor of the background spacetime.
 In this work we shall take the metric perturbation to be sourced by a point particle of mass $\mu$.
 The corresponding energy-momentum tensor is given by

 where $\det(\mathring{g})=r^4\sin^2\theta$ is the determinant of the background metric tensor, $u^\mu$ is the particle's four-velocity and $\tau$ is the proper time measured along the particle's worldline.
-We also use $x^\mu$ to denote a general spacetime coordinate and hereafter adopt then notation that a subscript `$0$' denotes a quantity's value evaluated at the particle.
+We also use $x^\mu$ to denote a general spacetime coordinate and hereafter adopt the notation that a subscript `$0$' denotes a quantity's value evaluated at the particle.
 Note that for a circular orbit in the equatorial plane of a Schwarzschild black hole we have $u_r=u_\theta = 0$ and $u_t=-\en_0$, $u_\varphi = \ang_0$ where

-are the (specific) orbital energy and angular-momentum, respectively.
+are the (specific) orbital energy and angular momentum, respectively.
 Finally, we mention that the gauge equation \eqref{eq:lorenz_gauge} and field equation \eqref{eq:linearized_einstein} are consistent so long as the particle is moving along a geodesic of the background spacetime (as then $\nabla_\mu T^{\mu\nu} = 0$).

-The field equation in the form of Eq.~\eqref{eq:linearized_einstein} is not well-suited to a numerical treatment as the metric perturbation diverges in the vicinity of the worldline.
+The field equation in the form of Eq.~\eqref{eq:linearized_einstein} is not well suited to a numerical treatment as the metric perturbation diverges in the vicinity of the worldline.
 Instead, an effective-source approach can be employed to regularize the field equation and allow for a certain regular field to be solved for directly.
 Alternatively, with a $1+1$D or frequency-domain decomposition the individual multipole modes of the metric perturbation become finite at the particle's location and the mode-sum scheme can be employed to regularize on a mode-by-mode basis --- see Sec.~\ref{sec:regularization} below for an overview of these two regularization procedures.
-As discussed in the introduction, at second order it will become necessary to employ an effective-source scheme even within a multipole decomposition.
+As discussed in the Introduction, at second order it will become necessary to employ an effective-source scheme even within a multipole decomposition.
 For that reason, despite not being required for a first-order-in-the-mass-ratio calculation, we will pursue an effective-source approach within a multipole and Fourier decomposition of the field equations.
 We give the details of this decomposition now.